Simple Non Disclosure Agreement: Everything You Need to Know

 - A provision stating that an injunction may be filed if there's a breach in the agreement

 - A provision stating that disputes may be arbitrated

 When outlining a non-disclosure agreement, it's important to understand what the document should achieve.
 For example, what type of information would you like to remain confidential?
 What steps must be taken in order to maintain its confidentiality?
 How long should it last?

 Try to avoid broad language.
 Remove anything that pertains to public information.
 Otherwise, you're unjustly tying someone to liability issues.
 What will be the consequences if someone breaches your non-disclosure agreement?

 Finally, will you be open to negotiations?
 Will you allow the document to be modified if something appears unjust?
 The creation of a non-disclosure agreement isn't something you'll want to do last-minute.
 Proper time and preparation will decrease the odds of a rebuttal from the other party.

 If you need help with a non-disclosure agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.